StephanoGeorge/Look-up-Words/README.md

 - Platforms: Linux, Windows.

-- Reads selected text as the word.
+- For Linux, reads selected text as the word, for Windows, reads clipboard as the word.

 - For Windows, registers global hot key to call looking up words, for Linux, please use system setting.